ychibout/ripe_atlas_project/README.md

 The usage is also explained by passing the option --help.

 Then, you will able to choose for example which ASN use as filter of the map marker displayer.
-If nothing is typed, the programm will display on the output map all probes of the RIPE Atlas Network.
+If nothing is typed, the program will display on the output map all probes of the RIPE Atlas Network.

 Results
 ----------

-When the programm begins to run, a new terminal will appear and run the node.js server.
+When the program begins to run, a new terminal will appear and run the node.js server.
 That server will "listen" the stream API of RIPE ATLAS.
 Each information about a probe state changing received by the server will be displayed on his terminal screen.

 At the same time, these informations are stored in a MongoDB Database.
 To check it, proceed like that :